stream-utils/raw-body/README.md

 - `encoding` - The encoding to use to decode the body into a string.
   By default, a `Buffer` instance will be returned when no encoding is specified.
   Most likely, you want `utf-8`, so setting `encoding` to `true` will decode as `utf-8`.
-  You can use any type of encoding supported by [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme).
+  You can use any encoding supported by [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/Encodings), as defined by the [WHATWG Encoding Standard](https://encoding.spec.whatwg.org/#names-and-labels).

 You can also pass a string in place of options to just specify the encoding.